erik-duindam/rust-cql/README.md

 rust-cql
 ========

-This project is based on [yjh0502/rust-cql](https://github.com/yjh0502/rust-cql)
+This project is based on [neich/rust-cql](https://github.com/neich/rust-cql), which is based on [yjh0502/rust-cql](https://github.com/yjh0502/rust-cql).
+The purpose of this fork is primarily keeping the library up to date with nightly rust builds and fixing some tests.

 Cassandra Query Language version 3 (cql3) binary protocol implementation with rust-lang.
 It should work for versions [v1](https://git-wip-us.apache.org/repos/asf?p=cassandra.git;a=blob_plain;f=doc/native_protocol.spec;hb=refs/heads/cassandra-1.2), [v2](https://git-wip-us.apache.org/repos/asf?p=cassandra.git;a=blob_plain;f=doc/native_protocol_v2.spec) and [v3](https://git-wip-us.apache.org/repos/asf?p=cassandra.git;a=blob_plain;f=doc/native_protocol_v3.spec) of the protocol.
 It compiles with rustc 1.5.